Restricted User Shell

 its execution.
 Once the command terminates,

-One advantage of the forked mode is that it allows to run
+One advantage of the forked mode is that it allows you to keep

 accounting, i.e. to note who is doing what and to keep a